jaraco/keyring/README.rst

 What is Python keyring lib?
 ---------------------------

-The Python keyring lib provides a easy way to access the system keyring service from python.
+The Python keyring lib provides an easy way to access the system keyring service from python.
 It can be used in any application that needs safe password storage.

 The keyring library is licensed under both the `MIT license